minkaotic/front-end-notes/Angular-Notes.md

   - It can send and receive information in various formats, including JSON, XML, HTML, and text files.
   - [More about AJAX](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started)

 - Angular extends this idea.
-Even though the entire application is loaded into the browser when user requests a URL, in most cases the application will make additional requests for data back to the server via an AJAX call.
+Even though the entire application is loaded into the browser when a user requests a URL, in most cases the application will make additional requests for data back to the server via an AJAX call.

 - These requests will not re-send the files to the client, but just the pure data - most of the time the response will be in JSON.